Satwinder10/vishu-verma1/README.md

-- 👋 Hi, I’m vishu verma
+- 👋 Hi, I’m tishu verma
 - 👀 I’m interested in web programming and software development
 - 🌱 I’m currently learning Backend development and Reactjs
 - 📫 How to reach me -> GitHub or LinkedIn